ShirleyXingyuLiu/shirleyxingyuliu.github.io/Experience.md

 My research mainly centers on decision-making and self-control.

 •	I am designing studies to measure how individualism and collectivism influence how policy makers set default options: do they set default options based on what they think is best, or do they set default options based on what most people think is best?
-Learn more about this research design [here](!
+Learn more about this research design [here](research.md)!

 •	Measuring how individualism and collectivism influences how policy makers set default options and how decision makers interpret them.